Femme fatale: Classic film noir era

 During the era of classic film-noirs of the 1940s and 1950s, the femme fatale flourished in American cinema.
 The archetypal femme fatale is Phyllis Dietrichson, played by Barbara Stanwyck (who was nominated for the Academy Award for Best Actress for this role) in the 1944 film Double Indemnity.
 This character is considered one of the best femme fatale roles in film noir history.
 The character was ranked as the #8 film villain of the first 100 years of American cinema by the American Film Institute in the AFI's 100 Years...
 100 Heroes and Villains.
 In a classical film noir trope, she manipulates a man into killing her husband for financial gain.

 Other examples of femme fatale include the Dorothy Dandridge as the titular character in Carmen Jones, Brigid O'Shaughnessy, portrayed by Mary Astor, who murders Sam Spade's partner in The Maltese Falcon (1941); manipulative narcissistic daughter Veda (portrayed by Ann Blyth) in Mildred Pierce who exploits her indulgent mother Mildred (portrayed by Joan Crawford) and fatally destroys her mother's remarriage to stepfather Monte Barragon (portrayed by Zachary Scott); Gene Tierney as Ellen Brent Harland in Leave Her to Heaven (1945), and the cabaret singer portrayed by Rita Hayworth in Gilda (1946), narcissistic wives who manipulate their husbands; Ava Gardner in The Killers and Cora (Lana Turner) in The Postman Always Rings Twice, based on novels by Ernest Hemingway and James M. Cain respectively, manipulate men into killing their husbands.

 In the Hitchcock film The Paradine Case (1947), Alida Valli's character causes the deaths of two men and the near destruction of another.
-Another frequently cited example is the character Jane played by Lizabeth Scott in Too Late for Tears (1949); during her quest to keep some dirty money from its rightful recipient and her husband, she uses poison, lies, sexual teasing and a gun to keep men wrapped around her finger.
-Jane Greer remains notable as a murderous femme fatale using her wiles on Robert Mitchum in Out of the Past (1947).
+Another frequently cited example is the character Jane played by Lizabeth Scott in Too Late for Tears (1949): during her quest to keep some dirty money from its rightful recipient and her husband, she uses poison, lies, sexual teasing and a gun to keep men wrapped around her finger.
+Jane Greer is notable as a murderous femme fatale using her wiles on Robert Mitchum in Out of the Past (1947).
 In Gun Crazy (1950), the femme fatale lures a man into a life of crime.
 In Hitchcock's 1940 film and Daphne du Maurier's 1938 novel Rebecca, the eponymous femme fatale completely dominates the plot, even though she is already dead and we never see an image of her.
-Rocky and Bullwinkles Natasha Fatale, a curvaceous spy, takes her name from the femme fatale stock character.
-Blonde Ice (1948) features a female serial killer who murders several men.

-1980s to the present
+Since the 1980s

 The femme fatale is one of the most mesmerizing of sexual personae.
 She is not a fiction but an extrapolation of biologic realities in women that remain constant.